Dr. Glen Davies, R. Psych.

 Dr. Claire Winson-Jones, R. Psych.

 Claire Winson-Jones is a registered psychologist who specializes in the assessment and treatment of children, adolescents, young adults and their families.
 Her focus is on the rights of clients and families and their needs to take a strength-based approach to treatment.
-Psychological assessments focus on the integration of personality, cognitive abilities, and vocational interests allowing young adults to achieve their education and career aspirations.
+Dr. Winson-Jones takes a holistic approach to psychological assessments and focus on the integration of personality, cognitive abilities, and vocational interests allowing young adults to achieve their education and career aspirations.
 The diagnostic assessment also includes autism spectrum disorder (ASD) and specific learning disorders.
 Claire has worked with diverse populations including individuals diagnosed with Gender Dysphoria, individuals with a history of trauma, and individuals with high-risk behaviours.
 Her focus includes treatment for a variety of psychological conditions including anxiety, depression, intellectual disabilities, ASD and a variety of behavioural disorders.
 Intervention approaches are informed by both the evidence-based literature and the client’s personal characteristics to include relational therapies, cognitive behavioural therapies, mindfulness and social skill development.
+Dr. Winson-Jones is a member of WPATH and CPATH as well as a certified PEERS trainer.

 Dr. Erin Moon, R. Psych.